 - Create incoming links.
 Promote your blog by including your blog link in your e-mail signature, on your website, in social networking profiles, and by providing signed comments to other blogs on a daily basis.
-You should also submit your blog name to directories such as Technorati.
+You should also submit your blog name to various business directories.

-To be successful, you have to get your message out there, and make your company stand out above all the clutter.
-Use the social networks, like Twitter, to ‘pull’ in the business.
+To be successful, you have to get your message out there and make your company stand out above all the clutter.
+Use social networks like Twitter and Facebook to draw in the business.
 Be a blog apprentice today, and trump your competitors tomorrow.